sanyaade-fintechnology/Point-Pay-SDK-Android/README.md

  <!-- Required for bluetooth communication with the terminal -->
  <service android:name="com.adyen.adyenpos.service.TerminalConnectIntentService" />
  ```
-#### Bluetooth pairing
-Before proceeding with the integration and testing make sure you have paired the card reader in the bluetooth settings on your Android device.
- 1. Make sure the device is charged and turned on.
- 2. Press '0' key on the card reader for 5 sec and make sure the card reader has entered the pairing mode (there will be a corresponding sign on the screen).
- 3. Go to the bluetooth settings of your Android device and turn on the 'device scanning' mode.
- 4. Select the discovered payleven card reader and follow the instructions on both devices to finish the pairing process.

-#### Getting started
+### Getting started
-##### Authenticate your app
+#### Login
-Use the API key received on the payleven developers portal together with merchant credentials to autheticate your app and get an instance of `Payleven` object.
+ To fetch connected devices, start or refund a pyment you must be logged into payleven SDK.
+Use the API key received on the payleven developers portal together with the merchant credentials (email address & password) to authenticate your app and get an instance of `Payleven` object.
+Check out our Sample Integration to see how easily you can observe the Login state.
  ```java
  public class MainActivity extends Activity {
   private Payleven mPaylevenApi;